Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * rotate image with defined angle
 * labeling
 * blob analysis
+* ImageManager: holds references to Images - display has a reference to ImageManager
+* 16 bit images -> ImageViewer has a range-slider, where the displayed bits can be selected

 # Documentation
 * vector of mixed types is not possible, so a vector of a template with different initialisations is also not possible -> Image with different Layers (int, double, bool) is currently not possible